blablacar/dgr/README.md

 ### Attributes

-All the YAML files in the directory **attributes** are read by cnt.
+All the YAML files in the directory **attributes** are read by dgr.
 The first node of the YAML has to be "default" as it can be overridden in a POD or with a json in the env variable TEMPLATER_OVERRIDE in the cmd line.

 attributes/resolv.conf.yml
 ```